News & Information Sources

 Voter Resources & Registration

-Federal policy decisions made in Washington have direct local consequences.
+- Federal Spending and Your Tax Dollars: Federal policies have direct local consequences.
 Why are we getting poorer?
-Historical and live trackers of taxpayer spending.
+Where are our tax dollars going?
+View live trackers of taxpayer spending.

 Democracy Book Club